lucky20511/Software-Development-Technology/nodejs/closurejs__.md

 Because closures have access to the updated values of the outer function’s variables, they can also lead to bugs when the outer function’s variable changes with a for loop.
 Thus:

 ```
-// This example is explained in detail below (just after this code box).​
 function celebrityIDCreator (theCelebrities) {
 var i;
 var uniqueID = 100;